-When it comes to security, Cloud operates on a shared responsibility model and when an organization is planning their cloud adoption roadmap, security is a key part of discussion.
+When it comes to security, the cloud operates on a shared responsibility model.
+In fact, when an organization is planning their cloud adoption roadmap, security is a key part of discussion.
 Security is always critical for companies and it is not only a technology issue, but also a business problem.

-Security is not only about encrypting the data at rest and data in flight, but there are many other layers to consider like network layer design security, users who are going to admin/develop on cloud their permission levels, securing the Application from bad bots, SQL Injection at scale etc. – all these are a part of the overall security posture.
+Security is not only about encrypting the data at rest and data in flight.
+There are many other layers to consider – network layer design security, users who are going to admin/develop on cloud their permission levels, securing the application from bad bots, SQL injection at scale etc. All these are a part of the overall security posture.

-Shared security model – in which security of the Cloud is the Cloud Provider’s responsibility and security in the Cloud is user’s responsibility.
-What I mean is that physical hardware, geography, Infrastructure, Authorised Employee access etc. are the responsibility of the Cloud Provider, and there are services, which need to be enabled in the Design Architecture to achieve Security in the Cloud.
+A shared security model is one in which security of the cloud is the cloud provider’s responsibility and security in the cloud is the user’s responsibility.
+That is, physical hardware, geography, Infrastructure, authorized employee access etc. are the responsibility of the cloud provider.
+On the other hand, there are services which need to be enabled in the design architecture to achieve security in the cloud.

 Cloud Infrastructure with AWS Event-Driven Security

 AWS is driving security at different layers, with innovative security services that are shifting toward event-driven calls to action.
 Combining a few services from AWS, an event-driven security posture can be built for your AWS account.
 These services include:

 - CloudTrail: Repository for logging All API’s Call W

 - Event Bridge: Cloud Watch Events V2

 - Security Hub: One-stop shop for Entire Account Security